feldim2425/OC-Minecarts/src/main/resources/assets/ocminecart/doc/ocminecart/en_US/item/remote.md

 Example call: `modem.broadcast(2, "<command>", <arg1>, <arg2>, ...)`

+If you set a password in the config gui, the argument 1 has to be "::<the password>" and argument 2 acts as argument 1.

+Example: `modem.broadcast(2, "<command>", "::password", <arg1>, <arg2>, ...)`

+The "::" indicates that you want to authenticate with a password.
+If there is no password set but you send one, the password will get ignored and argument 2 will also act like argument 1 (like in the 2. example)

 Standard functions:
 `doc([function name or "-t":sting]):string`   Returns:
 *  The documentation of the given command